christopheryuh/tensorgrad/README.md

 # tensorgrad

-Tensorgrad is a automatic differentiation engine with neural network implementations written by myself and my tutor.
+Tensorgrad is an automatic differentiation engine with neural network implementations.
 This is purely to help solidify my understanding of derivatives, automatic differentiation, and neural networks.

 This project is not yet completed, and is not completely functional.